ThomasEhling/Caption_Generation/README.md

 We are using google colab to accelerate the data preparation and training process.

-The architecture between our filesis the following :
+The architecture between our files is the following :

 <img src=https://imgur.com/lJnjydH.png width="600px"/>